Alba Iulia and Salina Turda

-Alba Iulia and Salina Turda – From Hunedoara to Cluj-Napoca, stopping at Râpa Roșie, Alba Iulia and Salina Turda
+Alba Iulia and Salina Turda – From Hunedoara to Cluj-Napoca (Romania), stopping at Râpa Roșie, Alba Iulia and Salina Turda

 The reddish hue of this weirdly-shaped rock formations utterly contrasts with the colour of the surrounding vegetation.
 They stretch for 800 metres and range from 50 to 125 metres in height.